meilisearch/specifications/text/0060-tasks-api.md

 ##### Errors

-- 🔴 If a master key is configured on the server-side but missing from the client in the `X-MEILI-API-KEY` header, the API returns a `401 Unauthorized` - `missing_authorization_header` error.
+The auth layer can return the following errors if Meilisearch is secured (a master-key is defined).

+- 🔴 Accessing this route without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
-- 🔴 If a master key is sent by the client but does not match the value configured on the server-side, the API returns a `403 Forbidden` - `invalid_api_key`.
+- 🔴 Accessing this route with a key that does not have the required permissions (i.e. other than the master-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.

 ---